 Reminders - A background check must be completed during CIEC 3200 in order to take CIEC 4340.
-Praxis I must be successfully completed before admission to professional education.
-A minimum 2,7 GPA must be achieved before admission to professional education.
+Praxis I or the Praxis Core Academic Skills for Educators test must be successfully completed before admission to professional education.
+A minimum 2.7 GPA must be achieved before admission to professional education.
 Please see you academic adviser prior to applying for professional education.
 After being admitted to the upper division, you will be assigned a faculty adviser.
 It is important that you meet with your faculty adviser once you've been accepted to professional education.
 Ohio Assessment for Educators should be taken during Cohort III and must be successfully completed to be recommended for licensure.